Margaret Louisa Vanderbilt Shepard

-Margaret Louisa Vanderbilt Shepard (New Dorp, July 23, 1845 – Manhattan, March 3, 1924) was an American heiress and a member of the prominent Vanderbilt family.
+Margaret Louisa Vanderbilt Shepard (New Dorp, New York (state) July 23, 1845 – Manhattan, March 3, 1924) was an American heiress and a member of the prominent Vanderbilt family.
 As a philanthropist, she funded the YMCA, helping create a hotel for guests of the organization.
 She was married to prominent New York City lawyer, banker, and newspaper editor Elliott Fitch Shepard.

 Early life

-Margaret was born on July 23, 1845 in Staten Island, New York.
+Margaret was born on July 23, 1845, in Staten Island, New York.
 She was the eldest daughter of William Henry Vanderbilt and Maria Louisa Kissam Vanderbilt.
 Her older brother was Cornelius Vanderbilt II and younger siblings William Kissam Vanderbilt, Emily Thorn Vanderbilt, Florence Adele Vanderbilt Twombly, Frederick William Vanderbilt, Eliza Osgood Vanderbilt Webb and George Washington Vanderbilt II.

 She was the granddaughter of the Commodore Cornelius Vanderbilt and his first wife, Sophia (née Johnson) Vanderbilt.

 Charity work

 An ardent supporter of the YWCA, she built, in 1891, the Margaret Louisa, a YWCA hotel strictly for transient guests at 14 E. 16th Street in New York City.
 Mrs. Shepard fully financed and furnished the building which was named the "Margaret Louisa Home for Protestant Women".

 Margaret Louisa narrowly escaped being a victim of the RMS Titanic, having booked passage but for unknown reasons cancelled and traveled a week earlier on the RMS Olympic.